FCC’s net neutrality DDoS story falls apart, Ajit Pai blames previous admin

-On May 7, 2017, the FCC's comment system crashed after Last Week Tonight host John Oliver encouraged his audience to post comments to the agency supporting net neutrality.
-FCC officials initially claimed the site went down because of a series of distributed denial-of-service attacks.
-But net neutrality supporters accused the agency of making up the attack and blamed it for failing to keep the system online.
-The Office of Inspector General led an independent investigation into the incident.

-"On the other hand, I'm pleased that this report debunks the conspiracy theory that my office or I had any knowledge that the information provided by the former CIO was inaccurate and was allowing that inaccurate information to be disseminated for political purposes," Pai wrote.
-"Indeed, as the report documents, on the morning of May 8, it was the former CIO who informed my office that 'some external folks attempted to send high traffic in an attempt to tie-up the server from responding to others, which unfortunately makes it appear unavailable to everyone attempting to get through the queue.'"

-Pai said the former CIO told his office they were "99.9% confident this was external folks deliberately trying to tie-up the server to prevent others from commenting and/or create a spectacle.'"
+The FCC's chief of staff asked the CIO if the incident was in fact caused by a DDoS attack, rather than a flood of people trying to reach the site at the same time, Pai wrote on Monday.
+The former CIO told Pai's office he was "99.9% confident this was external folks deliberately trying to tie-up the server to prevent others from commenting and/or create a spectacle."

+In a response, FCC Commissioner Jessica Rosenworcel called the claim of a DDoS attack "bogus."
+The Democratic member of the commission added that "what happened instead is obvious -- millions of Americans overwhelmed our online system because they wanted to tell us how important internet openness is to them and how distressed they were to see the FCC roll back their rights."

-Still, net neutrality advocacy group Fight for the Future was skeptical about Pai's statement on Monday.
+Net neutrality advocacy group Fight for the Future was skeptical about Pai's statement, saying the FCC failed in its responsibility to maintain a space for public opinion.

 The FCC didn't immediately respond to a request for comment on Fight for the Future's statement.